 A scalp essence is rather similar to a scalp tonic – in fact, if you are already using a scalp tonic and have a normal scalp, you may want to skip this step.
 Scalp essences and serums are designed for scalps with high needs – if your scalp gets oily too quickly or suffers from dryness, trying out a scalp serum or essence is your best option.

 These essences or root enhancers are meant to be left in the hair throughout the day to offer extra protection.
 They differ from scalp oils in the way that scalp oils and deep treatments are often left in the hair for a night before washing them out with shampoo in the morning.
 This product isn’t one of those.
-Instead, it mimics a facial serum that is meant to be used after/before a moisturiser on the face.
+Instead, it mimics a facial serum that is meant to be used after/before a moisturizer on the face.

-Root enhancers are often times packed with powerful nutrients, but are still formulated to feel very light on the skin.
-My favourite scalp essence is Aromatica’s Rosemary Root Enhancer, as it improves blood circulation and leaves the scalp leaving moisturised, but not oily.
+Root enhancers are oftentimes packed with powerful nutrients but are still formulated to feel very light on the skin.
+My favorite scalp essence is Aromatica’s Rosemary Root Enhancer, as it improves blood circulation and leaves the scalp leaving moisturized, but not oily.

 To use a scalp essence, just spritz a tiny amount of product on your fingers or directly on the scalp and rub it in until there are no traces left.
 These essences and root enhancers can be used daily.

 Best selling Korean hair essence: Lador Silk Ring Hair Essence

 Similar to scalp serums, Korean women use a hair essence to finish off their hair routine.
 These products are meant to seal in all other products that you have used prior in your hair care routine, as well as provide a protective layer for the hair against the elements and protect split ends from forming.